jooby-dev/jooby-codec/readme.md

 npm install jooby-codec
 ```

-This will provide 3 protocols of codecs:
+This will provide 4 protocols of codecs:

 - Analog
-- MTX
+- MTX1
 - MTX3
 - OBIS Observer